valkolovos/socialmedia/README.md

 # Prerequisites
 You'll need to have python3.8 or higher installed.

-You'll need to have a [Google Cloud](https://cloud.google.com) account and the `gcloud` command-line tool - [installation instructions](https://cloud.google.com/sdk/docs/install).
+You'll need to have a [Google Cloud](https://cloud.google.com) account.

 You'll also need to have an active billing account, which will require a credit card.
 Add and activate a billing account through the [Google Cloud Console](https://console.cloud.google.com) using the Billing menu option.
 Google Cloud currently provides a free trial with $300 credit.

+If you want to develop and run locally, you'll need the `gcloud` command-line tool - [installation instructions](https://cloud.google.com/sdk/docs/install).

 # Install
 You'll need to ensure you've cloned this repo and that you're logged in to Google Cloud with the credentials you used to set up your account: